limingzhe421/Recipe-Mobile-App/assignment06/README.md

 This is a high-fidelity prototype of a recipe application.
 The prototype is created by Figma.
 The purpose of the testing is to examine the functions of two features designed based on the persona, Rachel Bae and Charlie Stewart.
 This high-fidelity prototype is transformed from the low-fidelity hand-drawn prototype with improved graphic elements, UI material components, and features.

 The process takes place in terms of two full sequences of activities users can perform on the application.
 First, when user wants to browse the recipes and check out certain recipes that they are interested in, they can click the categories icon on the top of the home page.
 For example, the user clicks the appetizer icon and it will direct the user to the appetizers section.
 If the user is interested in the special recipe, they will click on the icon and it will direct them to the detailed recipe page.
 If the user prefers to listen to the recipe instead of reading the text, like our persona Charlie  Stewart, they can simply click the "text to audio" icon to hear the recipe instead of reading it.
 Secondly, when the user goes to their profile, they can join the email list and receive new recipes.
 This will be helpful for people like our persona Rachel Bae who always wants to explore new recipes and stay up to date.
+(Revised: Instead of joining the email list to stay up-to-date, users can join communities that they are interested in to get new recipes.)

 ### Screen design